Chart Color Schemes

 Kew East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Kew East shows excellent health outcomes with very low prevalence of common health conditions across all age groups.
-The private health cover rate is exceptionally high at approximately 76% of the total population (5,261 people), compared to the national average of 55.3%.
+Health outcomes data shows excellent results in Kew East, with very low prevalence of common health conditions across all age groups.
+Approximately 76% of the total population (5,261 people) has private health cover, significantly higher than the national average of 55.3%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.9 and 6.2% of residents respectively.
-A significant majority, 74.5%, report being completely free of medical ailments, slightly higher than Greater Melbourne's 73.8%.
-As of 18.7% (1,290 people), Kew East has a considerable senior population aged 65 and over.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.9% and 6.2% of residents respectively.
+A majority, 74.5%, report being completely free from medical ailments, slightly higher than Greater Melbourne's 73.8%.
+Kew East has an elderly population, with 18.7% (1,290 people) aged 65 and over.
 Health outcomes among seniors are notably strong, closely mirroring the general population's health profile.

 Frequently Asked Questions - Health